Soil: Uses

 Soil is used in agriculture, where it serves as the anchor and primary nutrient base for plants.
 The types of soil and available moisture determine the species of plants that can be cultivated.
 Agricultural soil science was the primeval domain of soil knowledge, long time before the advent of pedology in the 19th century.
 However, as demonstrated by aeroponics, aquaponics and hydroponics, soil material is not an absolute essential for agriculture, and soilless cropping systems have been claimed as the future of agriculture for an endless growing mankind.

 Soil material is also a critical component in mining, construction and landscape development (also called landscape architecture) industries.
 Soil serves as a foundation for most construction projects.
 The movement of massive volumes of soil can be involved in surface mining, road building and dam construction.
 Earth sheltering is the architectural practice of using soil for external thermal mass against building walls.
 Many building materials are soil based.
 Loss of soil through urbanization is growing at a high rate in many areas and can be critical for the maintenance of subsistence agriculture.

 Soil resources are critical to the environment, as well as to food and fibre production, producing 98.8% of food consumed by humans.
 Soil provides minerals and water to plants according to several processes involved in plant nutrition.
 Soil absorbs rainwater and releases it later, thus preventing floods and drought, flood regulation being one of the major ecosystem services provided by soil.
 Soil cleans water as it percolates through it.

-Soil is the habitat for many organisms: the major part of known and unknown biodiversity is in the soil, in the form of earthworms, woodlice, millipedes, centipedes, snails, slugs, mites, springtails, enchytraeids, nematodes, protists), bacteria, archaea, fungi and algae; and most organisms living above ground have part of them (plants) or spend part of their life cycle (e.g. insects) below-ground.
+Soil is the main or the sole habitat for many soil organisms: the major part of known and unknown biodiversity is in the soil, in the form of earthworms, woodlice, millipedes, centipedes, snails, slugs, mites, springtails, enchytraeids, nematodes, protists, bacteria, archaea, fungi and algae; and most organisms living above ground have part of them (plants) or spend part of their life cycle (e.g. insects) below-ground.
 Above-ground and below-ground biodiversities are tightly interconnected, making soil protection of paramount importance for any restoration or conservation plan.

 The biological component of soil is an extremely important carbon sink since about 57% of the biotic content is carbon.
 Even in deserts, cyanobacteria, lichens and mosses form biological soil crusts which capture and sequester a significant amount of carbon by photosynthesis.
-Poor farming and grazing methods have degraded soils and released much of this sequestered carbon to the atmosphere.
-Restoring the world's soils could offset the effect of increases in greenhouse gas emissions and slow global warming, while improving crop yields and reducing water needs.
+Intensive farming and grazing methods have degraded soils and released much of this sequestered carbon to the atmosphere.
+Restoring the world's soils could offset the effect of increases in greenhouse gas emissions and global warming, while improving crop yields and reducing water needs.